guardian/coding-exercises/snack-shack/README.md

 Modify the order placement so that it rejects orders that cannot be served in time.

+## Inventory

+I only have limited ingredients in the shack: I can only make 45 sandwiches.
+Orders for something that is sold out should not be accepted.
+Add inventory tracking to the program and reject orders that cannot be fulfilled.

 ## Jacket potatoes

 Sandwiches are great but people really want the option of hot food too.
 I've decided to offer jacket potatoes.
 Jacket potatoes are pre-baked but need to be heated in a microwave for 2 and half minutes.
 I then need 30 seconds to top them and 30 seconds to serve them.